High Potential Individual Visa UK – 2025 Guide

-Those who have graduated from certain global universities may be eligible for a High Potential Individual visa to come and work in the UK for up to two years.
+Graduates from certain global universities may be eligible for a High-Potential Individual visa (HPI) to work in the UK for up to two years.

-For more information about UK work visas and how we can help you, don’t hesitate to get in touch with one of our trusted legal advisers today.
-Call us on 0333 305 9375, or contact us online.
+For more information about UK work visas and how we can help you, don’t hesitate to contact one of our trusted legal advisers today.
+Call us on +44 (0)333 414 9244 or contact us online.

-The High Potential Individual route allows those who have been awarded qualifications from an eligible international university on the approved global universities list to come and work in the UK for up to two years.
+The High Potential Individual (HPI) route allows those with qualifications from an eligible university to work in the UK for up to two years.
+The university must be on the approved global universities list.

 What Can I Do With a High Potential Individual Visa?